Fus-MAE: A cross-attention-based data fusion approach for Masked Autoencoders in remote sensing: EXPERIMENTS AND RESULTS

 \textbf{Multilabel classification} - To evaluate the effectiveness of our pretraining strategies, we append a linear classifier head on top of our pretrained encoder.
-We finetune the model over 10 epochs, using the \verb|MultiLabelSoftMargin| \verb|Loss| from \verb|PyTorch| and the AdamW optimizer, and report the mean average precision (mAP) score over the test split.
+We finetune the model over 10 epochs, using a multi-label soft margin loss and the AdamW optimizer, and report the mean average precision (mAP) score over the test split.
 Table \ref{tab:results bigearthnet} summarizes the outcome of these finetuning experiments, where the classifier is trained on unimodal data (S1 or S2) or multimodal data (S1+S2).
-Notably, Fus-MAE demonstrates superior performance compared to the other architectures, achieving a substantial increase in mAP of approximately 2 percentage points for S2 and S1+S2, with the Fus-MAE w/XAE\&D having a slight edge.
-It is however noteworthy that, across all architectures, the mAP using only SAR data (S1) is significantly lower than when using S2 or S1+S2, suggesting that all models mainly rely on optical data for their predictions in the S1+S2 scenario.
+On this task, the early fusion approach shows higher performance, showing the potency of our cross-attended patch projection module.
+It is noteworthy that, across all architectures, the mAP using only SAR data (S1) is significantly lower than when using S2 or S1+S2, suggesting that all models mainly rely on optical data for their predictions in the S1+S2 scenario.
 Additionally, to assess the quality of the learned representations under label- and resource-scarce conditions, we perform a linear evaluation on 1\% of the training labels.
 In this scenario, the linear patch projection and the encoder weights are frozen, allowing only the weights of the linear classifier to be learned.
 We train this classifier for 20 epochs, with a batch size of 128, still utilizing the AdamW optimizer.
 Results are also reported on Table \ref{tab:results bigearthnet}, revealing an even larger performance increase compared to other SSL architectures, highlighting the quality of the learned representations of our models.

 \textbf{Transfer learning} - To study the generalization potential, we perform a linear evaluation on another downstream task: unimodal land-cover classification on the SEN12MS dataset \cite{schmitt2019sen12ms}.
-Given the unbalanced nature of this dataset, we computed the precision, the recall and the F1-score using the weighted average method.
-We train this classifier for 10 epochs, with a batch size of 256, applying the \verb|LabelSmoothingCrossEntropy| loss from \verb|Timm|.
+We train this classifier for 10 epochs.
+Given the unbalanced nature of this dataset, we computed the classification metrics using the weighted average method, and applied a label smoothing cross entropy loss.
 Results of a benchmark with a similar setup as the previous experiment are reported on Table \ref{tab:results sen12ms}.
 Our models also outperform other techniques across all tracked metrics, although by a thinner margin.